New York's 66th State Assembly district

 New York's 66th State Assembly district is one of 150 districts of the New York State Assembly.
 It is currently represented by Assemblywoman Deborah Glick (D).
+In 2025, she announced that she would not seek re-election in 2026.

 Geography

-District 66 is located in southwestern Manhattan, comprising the neighborhood of Greenwich Village, Tribeca, SoHo, NoHo,as well as a small portion of Battery Park City and the Meatpacking District.
+District 66 is located in southwestern Manhattan, comprising the neighborhood of Greenwich Village, Tribeca, SoHo, NoHo, as well as a small portion of Battery Park City and the Meatpacking District.
+The district includes City Hall, Washington Square Park, Union Square, the Stonewall Inn and the main campus of New York University.

+The district overlaps (partially) with New York's 10th and 12th congressional districts, the 23rd, 28th and 47th districts of the New York State Senate, and the 1st, 2nd and 3rd districts of the New York City Council.